Coronavirus (COVID-19) information for Dana-Farber patients & families Learn more

 HDN can be treated during pregnancy or after the baby is born.

 Hemolytic disease of the newborn (HDN) is treated through the Blood Disorders Center at Dana-Farber/Boston Children's.

 Hemolytic disease of the newborn was first identified in 1932 at Boston Children's Hospital by Dr. Louis Diamond.
 He went on to develop the first successful treatment, a transfusion procedure, in the 1940s.

-Find in-depth information on hemolytic disease of the newborn on the Dana-Farber/Boston Children's website, including answers to:
+Find in-depth information on hemolytic disease of the newborn on the Boston Children's Hospital website, including answers to: